rejeep/f.el/README.md

 If EXT is nil or omitted, return t if PATH has any extension, false otherwise.

+The extension, in a file name, is the part that follows the last '.', excluding version numbers and backup suffixes.

 ```lisp
 (f-ext? "path/to/file.el" "el") ;; => t